amarillier/KrankyBearLauncher/README.md

 ## To-do / known problems
-- Google Chrome and Microsoft Edge launch behavior is unpredicatble and may be unrelaible, especially on MacOS because of the way the Chromium browser they are based on launches, spawns another process and detaches.
+- Google Chrome and Microsoft Edge launch behavior is unpredictable and may be unreliable, especially on MacOS because of the way the Chromium browser they are based on launches, spawns another process and detaches.
 This generally works as intended on Windows, not on MacOS.
 The only problem is that immediately after launch, the launcher detects the process